katiektea/100-days-of-code/log.md

 Today I continued with building JS projects and doing more of my course on UDEMY.
 I started to work with Python and so that was something new.

+### Day 22: May 20, 20202 ###
+"Continued my Bootcamp course, jumped into JS methods, objects, DOM.

+Most of the day was working with working on my JS to do list and debugging my code!

+**Thoughts**
+I realise I take a long time to do this project, or maybe it is still my first projects so I'm still getting the hang of it.
+Js is still very difficult for me...or maybe it is the way I am studying it.
+Maybe I should go over the concepts again.
+I'll get there!

 **Generic Example of Log below - Reference Only:**